ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 ![](/assets/images/gtd/2017-06-16-gtd-detailed-data-mining_files/figure-markdown_github/11.png)

-For attacks that happened in the East Coast, it appears that more recent attacks are more condensed in the heart of the cities (this case is especially true for those happened in NYC metro area).
+For attacks that happened in the East Coast, it appears that more recent attacks are more dense in the heart of the cities (this case is especially true for those happened in NYC metro area).

 ``` r
 g15_w <- basemap_west + geom_point(aes(x = longitude, y = latitude,